SEO vs Google Ads for Small Businesses (Honest Comparison)

 Making the Decision

-If you can invest for six months, layer in SEO alongside ads and follow the budget shift framework above.
+If you can invest for six months, layer in SEO alongside ads and follow the budget shift framework.

-If you're already running ads and the costs keep climbing, that's the clearest signal to invest in SEO.
-The longer you wait, the more you spend on clicks that could have been free organic traffic.
+If you're already running ads and the costs keep climbing, that's your signal.
+The longer you wait on SEO, the more you spend on clicks that could have been free organic traffic.

-Track everything.
-Know your cost per lead from each channel.
-The data makes the decision for you.
+Track your cost per lead from each channel.
+The data makes the decision obvious.

 Frequently Asked Questions